Delaunay/lython/README.md

 * no more global variables
 * Dynamic alloc are freed, (LLVM allocs are not yet freed)
 * new code style (can be good or bad ^_^)

-## Kaleidoscope Syntax Modification

-* Language (sometimes) require ':' and '\n'
-    I basicly tried to make it look like python so just write super basic python

 Design